dienodiba/dienodiba.github.io/_pages/MTSolutions.md

 Time series analysis involves inspecting, cleaning, and transforming time series data into frequency domain data with accuracy and reliability.

 ### Services Offered:
+- **Inspection**: Examining the raw time series data to ensure it meets the standards for processing and interpretation.
-- **Data Cleaning**: Removing noise, applying filters, and selecting high quality data segments to enhance signal coherency.
+- **Cleaning**: Removing noise, applying filters, and selecting high quality data segments to enhance signal coherency.
-- **Fourier Transform**: Transforming the time series into frequency domain impedance and tipper.
+- **FFT**: Transforming the time series into frequency domain impedance and tipper.

 ### Benefits
+- Error identification in data for potential re-acquisition.
-- Clean data for enhanced interpretation of key geopysical features.
+- Clean data for enhanced interpretation of key geophysical features.

 ## 2. Data Analysis